ben-dh3/music_web_app/README.md

+# Makers Course Content
+Flask project that interacts with a database.
+We covered POST and GET methods for routes, and learned to construct a query string with curl.

 # Flask Web & Database Project Starter

 This is a starter project for you to use to start your Flask web & database